morgangraphics/ansible-role-nvm/README.md

         - "nvm exec service-default npm run services" # run the services script in your package.json file

-    # Application - No spearate Node.js Ansible Role Needed
+    # Application - No separate Node.js Ansible Role Needed
     # WHAT'S HAPPENING?
     # 1. Install version 10.15.0 of Node.js
     # 1. Set the default version of Node.js to version 10.15.0
     # 2. Run the test.js script file invoking Node.js directly
     # 3. Then run the production deploy bash script
     - role: ansible-role-nvm
+      nodejs_version: "10.15.0"
       nvm_commands:
-       - "nvm install 10.15.1"
-       - "nvm alias default 10.15.1" # <= Changes the default NVM version
+       - "nvm alias default 10.15.0" # <= Changes the default NVM version
-       - "nvm exec default node run test.js" # invoke Node.js directly to run the test script in package.json file
+       - "nvm exec default node test.js" # invoke Node.js directly to run the test script
        - "nvm exec ./deploy.sh" # run an arbitrary bash script

 ```

 **Whatever command line arguments you use to start your application, or command scripts you've declared in your package.json file can be placed inside the `nvm_commands: []` section of this role.**

-*There is a difference between `nvm run` and `nvm exec` commands.
-You can think of `nvm run` as functionally equivalent to `node run server.js` or `node server.js` where you are invoking a server.js script file. `nvm exec` executes in a sub process context and is functionally equivalent to `npm run server` where `server` is a key name in the scripts section in the package.json file.
-They are both valid use cases for `nvm_commands` options*

 ## Caveats

-1. By default, the **first** version listed in your Playbook, on the **first** run, will automatically be aliased as the "default" version of Node.js regardless of whatever version you install afterwards or however many times you run the role.
-First one in/installed is always the default.
-As a result, if you expect a Node.js version declared later in the playbook to be set as default use `default: True` or explicitly set it in the `nvm_commands` list like `- "nvm alias default <YOUR_VERSION>"`
+1. By default, the **first** version listed in your Playbook, on the **first** run, will automatically be aliased as the "default" version of Node.js regardless of whatever version you install afterwards or however many times you run the role. **First one in/installed is always the default.** As a result, if you expect a Node.js version declared later in the playbook to be set as default use `default: true` or explicitly set it in the `nvm_commands` list like `- "nvm alias default <YOUR_VERSION>"`

-1. If you have `default: True` as a role variable **AND** `- "nvm alias default <SOME_OTHER_VERSION>"` as part of your `nvm_commands` the version with `default: True` will **ALWAYS** be executed **first**.
+1. If you have `default: true` explicitly declared as a role variable **AND** `- "nvm alias default <SOME_OTHER_VERSION>"` as part of your `nvm_commands` the version with `default: true` will **ALWAYS** be executed **first**.
 This is because we need Node.js to be available before doing anything else.

 1. NVM is stateless in that if you have multiple versions of Node.js installed on a machine, you may have to run `nvm use <VERSION>` as part of your script to run the Node.js version you want/expect.
 However, it is higly recommended that you alias your versions accordingly and reference them that way.
-See the example above.
+See the examples above.

+<a name='#issues'></a>
 ## Issues

-If you are getting a `"cannot find /usr/bin/python"` error.
+#### `nvm: command not found error`

+This is often the result of running the role in another user context then the nvm and node user context will run inside the machine.
+If you add `become: true` to all the roles in your playbook to get around errors those roles throw due to permission issues, then this role will install nvm under the `ROOT_USER` (usually `/root/.bashrc`). **It is more than likely that you will want to run nvm and node as a default user e.g. vagrant, ec2-user, ubuntu etc.** If, for whatever reason, you cannot remove the `become: true` for everything, you can get around the `become: true` issue by specifying `become_user: ec2-user` for this role alone.
+See [bash: nvm command not found
+](https://github.com/morgangraphics/ansible-role-nvm/issues/16) for a detailed explanation of the issue

+#### `"cannot find /usr/bin/python" error`

 It is due to OS's that run Python 3 by default (e.g. Fedora).
 You will need to specify the Ansible python interpreter variable in the inventory file or via the command line

 ```
 [fedora1]